 The Application Process

-Fact Gathering: The process will start with a phone call.
-During this call, your agent will ask for a wide variety of information and will determine what plan your parent will be able to pre-qualify for.
+Fact Gathering: The process will start with your agent asking a wide variety of questions to determine which plan is best.
 Your parent will need to be on the call even if you are the one guiding the conversation.

-HIPPA Authorization: The proposed insured must allow for the carrier to check their medical and prescription history.
-If you are unfamiliar, HIPPA protects personal health and medical information from being shared without the applicant’s consent.
+HIPPA Authorization: The proposed insured must allow the insurance company to check their medical and prescription history.
+This is used to simply confirm their answers.

-Signature Process: Your parent must also sign the application before it can be submitted.
-This can usually be done with an electronic signature through email.
+Signature Process: Your parent must electronically sign the application before your agent can submit it.
+This is done with an electronic signature through email.

-Once the application has been submitted it usually takes a few business days for the policy to be approved by the carrier and then to be placed in force.
+Once the application has been submitted, it usually takes a few business days for the policy to be approved by the carrier and placed in force.

 An automatic bank draft is usually the only option providers will accept.
-However, select companies will accept social security direct express cards.
+However, select life insurance companies will accept social security direct express cards.

 Payment schedules can either be billed annually, semi-annually, quarterly, or monthly.
 Monthly billing is the most common.

 The payments must be from one account.
-If you would like to split the cost with a sibling that will need to be worked out between the family as only one bank account can be set up to make payments.
+If you would like to split the cost with a sibling that will need to be worked out between the family, you can set up only one bank account to make the payments.

-My parent is a veteran: What help does the VA provide?
+My Father is a Veteran: What Help Does the VA Provide for Funerals?

-For a non-service related death, the VA will pay up to $796 for burial costs.
-Your parent would need to qualify for this amount through the VA’s extensive qualification process.
+For a non-service-related death, the VA will pay up to $796 for burial costs.
+Your father would need to qualify for this amount through the VA’s extensive qualification process.

-Once the provider receives the death certificate the lump sum payout will be distributed in a matter of days.
-This is a key component for families who need the cash upfront and cannot wait weeks or months to receive the payout.
+Once the claim is filed with the insurance provider, the lump sum payout will be distributed within a matter of days.
+This is an important component for families who need the cash up front and cannot wait weeks or months to receive the money.

 c.
 The application process is simple to complete and will give you and your family financial peace of mind.